-- Check that all clinical encounters are recorded on RIMANI or other record system by the treating clinician - Complete the 'end-of-day' report on RIMANI or Medical Report Form A. If it is not possible to prepare the 'end-of-day' report on RIMANI, enter all required information on the MRB3 form(s), bring these to the Managing Executive's attention and fax these to the BHA Medical Department immediately - Notify the CMA within three hours by telephone/text of all RED entries and details of all Riders attending hospital.
+- Check that all clinical encounters are recorded on RIMANI or other record system by the treating clinician - Complete the 'end-of-day' report on RIMANI or Medical Report Form A. If it is not possible to prepare the 'end-of-day' report on RIMANI, enter all required information on the MRB3 form(s), bring these to the Managing Executive's attention and fax these to the BHA Medical Department on 020 7152 0136 immediately - Notify the CMA within three hours by telephone/text on 07788 567 440 of all RED entries and details of all Riders attending hospital.
 If unable to reach the CMA, leave a voice message with this information along with the SRMO's name and return contact number. - Ensure the Notification of Injury Protocol is followed - Confirm with the nominated representative of the Managing Executive/Point-to-Point Organising Committee when the Medical Staff can be released and when appropriate, stand down all Medical Staff